-The Audit Committee falls within the definition of "audit committee" under Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended.
+The Audit Committee falls within the definition of "audit committee" under Section 3(a)(58)(A) of the Securities Exchange Act.
 In addition to meeting the Nasdaq Stock Market's tests for director independence, directors on audit committees must meet two basic criteria set forth in the SEC's rules.

-First, audit committee members are barred from accepting, directly or indirectly, any consulting, advisory or other compensatory fee from the company or an affiliate of the company, other than in the member's capacity as a member of the Board of Directors and any Board committee.
-Second, a member of an audit committee may not be an affiliated person of the company or any subsidiary of the company apart from his or her capacity as a member of the Board and any Board committee.
+First, audit committee members are barred from accepting, directly or indirectly, any consulting, advisory or other compensatory fee from the issuer or an affiliate of the issuer, other than in the member's capacity as a member of the Board of Directors and any Board committee.
+Second, a member of an audit committee may not be an affiliated person of the issuer or any subsidiary of the issuer apart from his or her capacity as a member of the Board and any Board committee.
 The Board of Directors has determined that each member of the Audit Committee meets these independence requirements, in addition to the independence criteria established by the Nasdaq Stock Market.
 The Board of Directors has determined that Mr. Rowny is an "audit committee financial expert" as defined in Item 401 of Regulation S-K.

-Among its responsibilities, the Audit Committee appoints and establishes the compensation for Ciena's independent registered public accounting firm, approves in advance all engagements with Ciena's independent registered public accounting firm to perform audit and non-audit services, reviews and approves the procedures used by Ciena to prepare its periodic reports, reviews and approves Ciena's critical accounting policies, discusses the plans and reviews results of the audit engagement with Ciena's independent registered public accounting firm, reviews the independence of Ciena's independent registered public accounting firm, reviews the independence of Ciena's independent registered public accounting firm, reviews the independence of ciena's independent registered public accounting firm and ciena's accounting processes, including the adequacy of its internal controls over financial reporting.
+Among its responsibilities, the Audit Committee appoints and establishes the compensation for Ciena's independent registered public accounting firm, approves in advance all engagements with Ciena's independent registered public accounting firm to perform audit and non-audit services, reviews and approves the procedures used by Ciena to prepare its periodic reports, reviews and approves Ciena's critical accounting policies, discusses the plans and reviews results of the audit engagement with Ciena's independent registered public accounting firm, reviews the independence of Ciena's independent registered public accounting firm, and oversees Ciena's internal audit function and Ciena's accounting processes, including the adequacy of its internal controls over financial reporting.
 Ciena's independent registered public accounting firm and internal audit department report directly to the Audit Committee.
 To assist it in carrying out its responsibilities, the Audit Committee is authorized to retain the services of independent advisors.
 A copy of the Charter of the Audit Committee is attached to this Proxy Statement as Annex A.